infernus616/GitOps/README.md

 ![image](https://user-images.githubusercontent.com/115881685/215730041-3b30dcd0-55ec-4fa3-b4c2-e113429a7b61.png).

-yes we are on track, and finally go to the application page and refresh your browser.
+go to the application page and refresh your browser.

 ![image](https://user-images.githubusercontent.com/115881685/215730505-9dc002db-6945-4d29-a00f-c977def51548.png)

-Hurraaaaaaaaaaay!!!!

 As expected, the kubernetes loadbalancer service is pointing to the updated docker image with the updated code.

-Alright folks, we did it, end to end deployment into kubernetes cluster using jenkins, devops and gitops.